heal-assist29/heal-assist29/README.md

  * FAQs and links that are useful in this state of emergency
  * A chatbox that will help you clear your mind.

-Team Head - Gopal
+Team Head - Gopal..
 This website is designed by:
-'Swaroop Kumar Sahu' and 'M. Vamsi' and developed by our beloved team
+'Swaroop Kumar Sahu' and 'M. Vamsi' and developed by our beloved team lead by Gopal Krishna Panda